MoonsideGames/encompass-cs-docs/content/pong/scoring/ball_respawn.md

 ```

 Every frame we subtract the remaining time by the delta-time value.
 Once it less than or equal to zero, we fire a BallSpawnMessage and destroy the timer entity.

+Notice that we remembered to destroy our timer entity at the end so it doesn't keep firing new ball spawn messages every frame.
+That would be bad!

 Don't forget to register our new Engines with the WorldBuilder.